Skip to content

 Margin OS for residential general contractors.

-A multi-tenant SaaS platform that covers the full residential GC lifecycle in one place: CRM, estimating, proposals, budgeting, scheduling, daily field logs, change orders, closeout.
+A multi-tenant SaaS covering the full residential GC lifecycle: CRM, estimating, proposals, budgeting, scheduling, field logs, change orders, closeout.
 Built for California GCs at $2M to $20M who escaped spreadsheets or bounced off Procore and Buildertrend.
-The deeper bet: the data captured during execution becomes intelligence.
-Estimates get more accurate, schedules learn from actuals, and the bill of materials becomes the input for downstream decisions.
+The deeper bet: execution data becomes intelligence.
+Estimates get more accurate, schedules learn from actuals, the bill of materials drives downstream decisions.
 The margin you priced is the margin you keep.

-Public surface lives at baxiehq.com.
-The app runs at app.baxiehq.com.
-In paid beta.
+Public surface at baxiehq.com.
+App at app.baxiehq.com.
+Paid beta.

 Four production patterns.
 Same patterns ship in client engagements.

 Baxie is the reference implementation.
-The patterns below are what scoped builds, fractional retainers, and AI-Native Org Audits actually deploy.
+Below are the patterns scoped builds, fractional retainers, and AI-Native Org Audits actually deploy.

 Multi-agent orchestration

-A coordinator agent that decomposes a GC's request, routes sub-tasks to specialist agents, and reconciles their outputs against a typed schema.
-PDF takeoff, estimate generation, schedule synthesis, and scope packaging each have their own agent with their own evals.
+A coordinator agent decomposes a GC's request, routes sub-tasks to specialist agents, reconciles outputs against a typed schema.
+PDF takeoff, estimate generation, schedule synthesis, scope packaging each have their own agent with their own evals.
 Failure in one doesn't poison the others.

-In consulting: this is the spine of every multi-agent workflow scoped build.
+In consulting: the spine of every multi-agent scoped build.

 Multi-model routing

-Opus for the hard reasoning calls.
-Sonnet for the default working tier.
-Haiku for the routine, high-frequency calls where latency and cost matter more than ceiling.
-Routing is a config layer, not a hard dependency, so the same workflow swaps models when economics shift.
+Opus for hard reasoning.
+Sonnet for default.
+Haiku for routine high-frequency calls where latency and cost beat ceiling.
+Routing is a config layer, so workflows swap models when economics shift.

-In consulting: this is the cost-control argument the CFO signs off on.
+In consulting: the cost-control argument the CFO signs off on.

 Vision pipelines on PDF plans

 Architect plans arrive as PDFs.
-Baxie extracts dimensions, room labels, and assemblies, then feeds them into the estimating agent as structured data.
-Not OCR on a flattened image.
+Baxie extracts dimensions, room labels, assemblies, feeds them to the estimating agent as structured data.
+Not OCR on a flat image.
 Multi-stage vision plus typed extraction plus validation.

-In consulting: this is the pattern for any document-heavy intake workflow, legal redlines, claims processing, lease ingestion.
+In consulting: the pattern for any document-heavy intake, legal redlines, claims processing, lease ingestion.

 Closed-loop learning

 Field actuals flow back into the next estimate.
-Schedule slippage becomes a signal that calibrates the next schedule.
+Schedule slippage calibrates the next schedule.
 Change orders feed the assembly cost library.
-The system gets sharper job by job because every job is a labeled example.
+The system sharpens job by job because every job is a labeled example.

-In consulting: this is the differentiator versus bolted-on AI.
+In consulting: the differentiator vs bolted-on AI.
 The loop is the moat.

 Baxie runs on the same shared knowledge base pattern the consulting practice ships to clients.

-Most AI fails in production because agents and teams don't share the same context.
-The shared knowledge base fixes that.
+Most AI fails in production because agents and teams don't share context.
+The shared knowledge base fixes it.
 Versioned.
 Searchable.
 Both your team and your AI read from it.
-Positioning lives in one file.
+Positioning in one file.
 ICP in one file.
 Voice rules in one file.
 Sprint state in one file.
-When the team changes a decision, the agents inherit it immediately.
-When an agent generates a draft, it pulls the same canon the team writes against.
+Team changes a decision, agents inherit it immediately.
+Agent generates a draft, it pulls the same canon the team writes against.

 One source of truth